turingschool/md_launch_curriculum/Mod2/Preparation/Week4/IntroToORM.md

 7. What is a primary key?
 8. What is a foreign key?

 Tomorrow we're going to learn about Entity Framework Core.
 Take a look at this documentation that introduces the technology.
-Most of this page probably doesn't make sense yet, but try to get a rough sense of the purpose of Entity Framework and how it fits in with what we know so far: https://learn.microsoft.com/en-in/ef/core/
+Most of this page isn't going to make sense yet, but try to get a rough sense of the purpose of Entity Framework and how it fits in with what we know so far: https://learn.microsoft.com/en-in/ef/core/